quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Initiating Path Validation

-To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a random payload on the path to be validated.
+To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing an unpredictable payload on the path to be validated.

 An endpoint MAY send multiple PATH_CHALLENGE frames to guard against packet loss.
 However, an endpoint SHOULD NOT send multiple PATH_CHALLENGE frames in a